SoftwareQuTech/qoala-mlir/docs/functionize.md

 2. Initialize the qubit (using the `init` operation), create entanglement (using the `eprs` operation) _or_ immediately measure an entanglement measure (using the `eprs_measure` operation).
 3. Perform a set of gates on the qubit.
-4. Measure the state of teh qubit using either the `measure` or the `eprs_measure` operations.
+4. Measure the state of the qubit using either the `measure` or the `eprs_measure` operations.

 After measuring the qubit, it is no longer useful to apply more operations on the same qubit without going through the lifecycle once again.